 Attack Rate Formula

-The following formula is used to calculate an attack rate.
+The following formula is used to calculate an attack rate (expressed as a percent).

-- #NC is the number of cases of a disease in people exposed to a specific event
+- NC is the number of new cases among people exposed to a specific event (during the specified time period)

-To calculate an attack rate, divide the number of cases in people exposed by the total number of people exposed.
+To calculate an attack rate, divide the number of cases among people exposed by the total number of people exposed, then multiply by 100.

 Attack Rate Definition